 He continued: “The Jeremy Bamber that I play is, I think, at least initially, charming and [there’s] certainly something that draws you towards him, something you can’t quite place.
 At lot of description of him at the time, which I found very interesting, [is] of him bringing an atmosphere into every room that he was in… something that didn’t make you feel quite at ease.

 “We discussed a lot how he should receive the information of the deaths of his family, and we wanted to play it as truthfully as someone who had that happen to them would have received it.
 Leaving the audience to establish, or decide, whether that was someone faking it or not.”

 14 months after the initial crime, Sheila was eventually vindicated, and Bamber found guilty of the five murders and incarcerated; but to this day he maintains his innocence and has made repeated attempts to have his case reviewed.

 Fox revealed that he initially toyed with the idea of reaching out to the real-life Bamber as part of his own research for the part, but ultimately decided against it.

 “It was probably not the right decision for me [to contact Bamber] because the Jeremy Bamber I’m playing is a combination of the Jeremy Bamber that I’ve created as an actor, in my imagination, and factual, assiduous factual research.
 And he’s a different man now, it’s 35 years on, and he maintains his innocence.”

-The six-part drama White House Farm, also starring Stephen Graham, Cressida Bonas and Mark Addy, starts on Wednesday 8th January at 9pm on ITV.
+The six-part drama White House Farm, also starring Stephen Graham, Cressida Bonas and Mark Addy, airs on ITV at 9pm on Wednesdays

 Get the latest TV and entertainment news direct to your inbox